RononDex/FitsLibrary/README.md

 FitsLibrary is a native C# / dotnet core implementation using the most up to date **FITS 4.0** specification for writing and reading astronomical FITS files.

 The library focuses on being fast and easy to use.
+**This library has support for IoC (Inversion of Control), everything is implemented through interfaces**

 # What currently works
  - Loading of header data, including "CONTINUE" keywords for values spanning over multiple entries
+ - Validation of header content

 # What doesn't work
  - Everything else